There are now 2 possible online modes for units:

 - Unit rules

-- Enrolment in 62550 Master of Professional Engineering (Chemical Engineering specialisation
+- Enrolment in 62550 Master of Professional Engineering (Civil Engineering specialisation

-or Mechanical Engineering specialisation);
+or Mechanical Engineering specialisation)

-- Advisable prior study:
+- Advisable prior study

 - CHPR4404 Advanced Thermodynamics